sta/websocket-sharp/README.md

 };
 ```

-Close status code is stored in `e.Code` (`WebSocketSharp.CloseEventArgs.Code`, its type is `WebSocketSharp.Frame.CloseStatusCode`) and reason of close is stored in `e.Reason` (`WebSocketSharp.CloseEventArgs.Reason`, its type is `string`), so you operate them.
+The `e.Code` (`WebSocketSharp.CloseEventArgs.Code`, its type is `WebSocketSharp.Frame.CloseStatusCode`) contains the close status code
+and the `e.Reason` (`WebSocketSharp.CloseEventArgs.Reason`, its type is `string`) contains the reason why closes, so you operate them.

 #### Step 4 ####

-Connecting to server using WebSocket.
+Connecting to the WebSocket server.

 ```cs
 ws.Connect();